jamsamjam/music-explorer/README.md

 streamlit run main.py
 ```

 This will open a browser window where you can upload a `.wav` file and view the full audio feature analysis.
-This framework works especially well for music with clear builds, minimalism, or evolving textures.

-Happy listening and analyzing!